 Let's say that you are looking to sell your old laptop.
 Using the OpenBazaar client (a program you download), you create a new product listing on your computer with details just like you would on any ecommerce site.

 When you publish that listing, it's now accessible to the distributed peer-to-peer (p2p) network of other people using OpenBazaar.
 Anyone who searches for the keywords you've used—laptop, electronics, etc—will find your listing.

 What if something goes wrong?

 As we all know, things don't always go smoothly.
 What if you're buying a certain book from a seller, you pay into the escrow, and they ship you the wrong one, or it was in poorer condition than advertised, or they don't even send a product at all?
 This is where the third party comes in.

 Remember that a multisig requires two of three people to agree in order to move the Bitcoin.
 Moderators control the third key to the multisig, so the funds will not move until either the buyer and seller work out an arrangement themselves, or the third party agrees with either the buyer or seller on how to deal with the transaction and funds in multisig.

 These steps may sound complicated, but the details are handled by the client itself.
-Our goal is for buyers and sellers to have an even better experience using OpenBazaar than the old centralized platforms.
+Sellers can add moderators to their listings for buyers to choose from or buyers can also request that a seller add a moderators to their purchase.
+Our goal is for buyers and sellers to have more choices in how they transact so they can build an even better experience using OpenBazaar than the old centralized platforms.